-Required variation to achieve the benchmark: -28.23%
+Required variation to achieve the benchmark: -21.51%

-Comments: This reduction would never occur once around 80% of the expected CAPEX has a fixed price defined in the MoU with GE.
-This means that, even if the cost of remaining items of the project's CAPEX such as civil construction and electromechanical components becomes zero the benchmark would not be achieved.
+Comments: This reduction would hardly occur once over 80% of the expected CAPEX has a fixed price defined in the MoU with GE.
+This means that, even IF the COST of remaining items of the project's CAPEX such as civil construction and electromechanical components becomes zero the benchmarking would not be achieved.
+Hence, it is extremely unlikely that changes in CAPEX will result in above benchmark project performance.